AFROTROPICAL

 The wetlands of Africa are extensive, and contain huge lakes such as the Sudd, Lake Victoria and the famous Okavango Delta.

-While there is a huge range of mammals across the expansive savannas and drier areas of Africa, the fresh-water ways entice a lot of these species in for a drink.
+While there is a huge range of mammals across the expansive savannas and drier areas of Africa, the fresh waterways entice some of these species in for an occasional drink.
+Others come in for a wallow, such as African Buffalo.

 (Kazinga Channel)